Home / Compare Travel Insurance / Travel insurance for pre…

 The included conditions vary depending on your insurer and policy, but may include:

-Some pre-existing medical conditions may incur higher or additional premiums to your travel insurance, or stricter eligibility and limitations.
 Some conditions that can often be covered for an additional premium include (but aren’t limited to):

-Regardless of whether your medical condition is included in your insurance, you may not be covered if you’re travelling against medical advice.
+It’s important to note that regardless of whether your medical condition is included in your insurance, you may not be covered if you’re travelling against medical advice.
 Keep in mind also that different insurers may have different exclusions, so always read the PDS of any policy you’re considering for further information.

-It’s highly recommended you take out travel insurance in the early planning stages of your trip to make sure you have all the bases covered, especially if you have a pre-existing medical condition which may affect your travel insurance policy.
+In addition, if you do purchase cover while overseas, you may need to wait 48 to 72 hours before your coverage begins.
+That’s why it’s highly recommended you take out travel insurance in the early planning stages of your trip to make sure you have all the bases covered, especially if you have a pre-existing medical condition which may affect your travel insurance policy.

 Although pregnancy costs from unexpected medical complications will be covered, most policies will come with specific terms, conditions and exclusions and do not cover childbirth and expenses related to the healthcare of a newborn.